DivyanshiRaghuwanshi/TalentScout-AI-Recruitment-Assistant/README.md

 ## 3. Usage Guide

 - **For Candidates:** Access the main URL to begin the screening.
 Fill out the initial form and upload an optional resume.
 Answer the technical questions presented by the AI assistant, "Scout."
-You will have the option to request an easier question if needed.
-- **For Recruiters:** Navigate to the "Recruiter Dashboard" page from the sidebar.
-Log in using the password.
-View all candidate submissions in the main table.
-Select a candidate from the dropdown to view their detailed summary, including the AI's performance analysis and a breakdown of their answers and sentiment.
+- **For Recruiters:** Navigate to the "Recruiter Dashboard" and log in.
+Here you can:
+    1. Review individual candidate summaries and performance metrics.
+    2. Use the **AI Shortlisting Agent** by providing a job description to automatically analyze all candidates and generate a final, ranked shortlist.

 ## 4. Technical Details

 #### Libraries and Tech Stack
 - **Backend:** Python
-- **Conversational Agent Framework:** LangGraph
+- **AI Agent Framework:** LangGraph, LangChain
-- **LLM Interaction:** LangChain (`langchain-google-genai`)
 - **LLM:** Google Gemini (`gemini-pro-latest`)
 - **Frontend:** Streamlit
 - **Resume & Vectorization:** FAISS (for in-memory vector search), PyMuPDF (for PDF text extraction)